angela-smithers/cayman/information-design.md

 ---

+# [](#header-1)Information Design (UI)

-Expert-created short lessons on parenting for dog-owners and potential dog owners.
+Ficticious website for expert-created short lessons on parenting for dog-owners and potential dog owners.
 Videos, quizzes and links to resources all for free.

-# [](#header-1)Information Design (UI)

 ## [](#header-2)Personas